harisnawaz94/StudentService/README.md

 `npm install` <br/>
 Start frontend using command: <br/>
 `npm start` <br/>
-It will start the frontend at port 3000 on your localhost and show a list of students.
+It will start the frontend at port 3000 on your localhost.

-# Tasks
+# Tasks-completed
-- Add another student field: **Address**, to store student address.
+- Added another student field: **Address**, to store student address.
-- Implement student update feature so that you can update any student field from the frontend.
+- Implemented student update feature so that you can update any student field from the frontend.

-You can modify the project structure if you want and free to add additional libraries.

-## How to submit
-Fork this project.
-Please do not commit just after finishing all the work; instead, commit frequently.
-We would like to see your thought and working process.
-Once finished, please send us your repository link.